 Emory College Study Abroad maintains a list of blanket approved courses.
 This list specifies how courses taken abroad will transfer back to Emory.
 PLEASE NOTE: Students may obtain additional approvals for courses that are not currently on this Blanket Approval List.
 In case you would like to seek approval from other departments, please see the Faculty Representative List.
 The list of course offerings for HKBU exchange students can be accessed from the website.
 The specific courses that are offered in a given semester are subject to change.
 Students can consult the current list of course offerings online in planning their course selections.
 Students must take primarily journalism, film, and media studies courses.
 Emory Students are required to take a total of 15-16 credits while studying abroad.
 Therefore, if the courses are worth 3 credits, students will be required to take 5 classes.

 Students can view the courses offered in English through the database here.

 Students will be required to attend lectures, discussions and screenings.
 Different classes have different procedures for evaluating student work, including group projects, exams and papers, as indicated on the attached syllabi.
 Students will not participate in internships, field research, or independent study.

 Credit and Grade Translation - Hong Kong Baptist University

 All exchange students are required to stay at the Student Residence Halls (SRH).
-Students can have the option of sharing a room with a local student, a Mainland Chinese student, or an international student, of the same gender.
-The University does not operate any meal plan, mandatory or optional.
-Students have the choice of dining on or off campus.
+Students can have the option of sharing a room with a local student, a mainland Chinese student, or an international student, of the same gender.
+The University does not operate any meal plans, mandatory or optional.
+Students have the choice of dining on- or off-campus.
 There are currently five dining facilities on campus, ranging from quick/simple meals to full multi-course provision of both Chinese and Western styles.
-Cost per meal in the student cafeteria ranges from US$ 2-3.
+Cost per meal in the student cafeteria ranges from around $2-3 USD.
 Students can also use a Hong Kong city debit “Octopus card” for food and transportation.